 In general, you’re more likely to find low-cost medical insurance through the marketplace if you’ve been a high-risk customer to insurers in the past — that is, one who is older or has known health problems.
 You may also find more affordable health insurance through the marketplace if your income makes you eligible for subsidies that can help keep your costs down.

 On the flip side, you may be unimpressed with your marketplace options if you’re younger, in good health, or ineligible for subsidies.
-To see whether you’re eligible for health care subsidies, check here.
-To give you a quick example, a family of four in Ohio would qualify for some savings with an income below $97,000; an individual who makes under $47,080 would also be eligible.
+Check here to seewhether you’re eligible for health subsidies.

 Finding Cheap Medical Insurance